knative/docs/docs/install/operator/configuring-serving-cr.md

 By default, Knative Serving runs a single instance of each controller.
 The `spec.high-availability` field allows you to configure the number of replicas for the following master-elected controllers: `controller`, `autoscaler-hpa`, `networking-istio`.
 This field also configures the `HorizontalPodAutoscaler` resources for the data plane (`activator`):

-If you want to specify 3 as the minimum number of replicas for three of the `Deployment` resources and the `HorizontalPodAutoscaler` resources, change your CR into:
+The following configuration specifies a replica count of 3 for the controllers and a minimum of 3 activators (which may scale higher if needed):

 ```
 apiVersion: operator.knative.dev/v1alpha1